clhenrick/portfolio/pages/cv.md

 New York, NY

 Assisted [CARTO](https://carto.com/) with improving their web-based geospatial visualization platform:
-- Documented and resolved software related issues on GitHub.
-- Assisted in improving CARTO's internal geocoder using PostgreSQL, PgSQL, PostGIS and open administrative geospatial data.
+- Contributed code to CARTO's internal geocoder using PostgreSQL, PgSQL, PostGIS and open administrative geospatial data.
-- Tested and documented Odyssey JS, an open-source javascript library for telling stories with maps.
+- Created demos for and documented Odyssey, an open-source JavaScript library for telling stories with maps.
 - Crafted video tutorials for and held in person workshops on educating users about the CARTO platform.
 - Contributed to technical documentation of the CARTO platform.